 13. Dreamers by Yuyi Morales

-Introduce conversations about the immigrant experience, resilience, and the power of literacy with this stunning and unique memoir.
+This stunning memoir introduces conversations about the immigrant experience, resilience, and the power of literacy.

 14. Lovely Beasts by Kate Gardner

-Who knew a nonfiction title about animal behavior could be so…lovely?
-This understated but stunning title introduces other ways to look at animals that often get a bad rap for being mean, creepy, or ugly.
+Who knew a nonfiction title about animal behavior could be so … lovely?
+This understated but effective book introduces other ways to look at those animals that often get a bad rap for being mean, creepy, or ugly.

 16. This Is My Eye: A New York Story by Neela Vaswani

-Share this unique photographic journey, and then send your budding photographers off to document their own stories.
+Reflect together on the artist’s purpose as you share this photographic journey, and then send your budding photographers off to document their own stories.

 17. Go Show the World: A Celebration of Indigenous Heroes by Wab Kinew

-Give kids brief introductions to a variety of notable figures in history, sports, medicine, and more.
-The author’s note gives helpful context.
+This book offers brief introductions to a variety of notable figures in history, sports, medicine, and more.
+The author’s note gives a helpful context.

 18. Growing Up Pedro by Matt Tavares